slatron/slatron.github.io/_posts/2014-10-08-layout-requirements.markdown

 ---
 layout: post
-title:  "Defining the App Layout"
+title:  "Defining the app layout"
 date:   2014-10-08
 categories: define-requirements
 desc: In my last post, I mention a "toolbox" area of the page without defining it.
 Let's do that now, especially since this should be a short post and it's family movie night tonight (Lego Movie, fourth viewing, Zoey's pick).